Going Home (Once Upon a Time): Emma

-Real – In the prison hospital, Emma gives birth to Henry, when she is asked by the doctor if she wants to see the baby, Emma agrees.
-She then decides not to give him up for adpotion.
-Ultimately, reversing the curse that was meant to be.
+Real – In the prison hospital, Emma gives birth to Henry, when she is asked by the doctor if she wants to see the baby, Emma declines.
+When the doctor tells her it isn't too late to change her mind, Emma says she can't be a mother.

 New – In 2001, Emma finally gives birth to Henry at the prison hospital.
 However, the outcome takes a different twist: Instead of giving up Henry, she decides to keep him instead after she sees her son for the first time and she holds him, thus altering the outcome of her destiny thanks to Regina's spell.

 In Storybrooke

 At the well, Pan (who still occupies Henry's body) and Felix are talking about casting the Curse, as Pan drops the ingredients he took from Regina's vault in the well.
 He takes the final element needed to enact it, which was Felix's heart, because of his loyalty to Pan.
 Pan rips out Felix's heart, crushes it, and drops the ashes into the well.
 Back at the Vault, Gold explains that the only person who can stop it is Regina, but she will need the scroll to do it and since she was the one who enacted it in the first place, Regina is only one who can destroy the scroll.
 However, Gold warns Regina there will be a price.
 Gold also tells the others that he may be able to switch Henry and Pan's bodies back, but he needs the one thing that will reverse it, which is the wand of the Black Fairy.
-As everyone involved begins the search, Snow talks to Emma, lamenting that she never got to raise her daughter, while at the church (where the other fairies/nuns are gathering for Mother Superior's wake), David, Tinker Bell, Hook, and Neal are looking for the wand, unaware that another individual is also looking for it as well: Pan's Shadow.
+As everyone involved begins the search, Snow talks to Emma, lamenting that she never got to raise her daughter as Emma expresses empathy how she hasn't done the same for Henry, while at the church (where the other fairies/nuns are gathering for Mother Superior's wake), David, Tinker Bell, Hook, and Neal are looking for the wand, unaware that another individual is also looking for it as well: Pan's Shadow.
 Hook spots the Shadow but fails to stop it, prompting Tinker Bell to come to his aid by using some of her Pixie Dust to fly up to the Shadow, trapping and throwing it into a nearby fire, apparently killing it.
 Her actions also bring Mother Superior, whose shadow was taken by Pan's Shadow, back to life.
 She restores Tinker Bell as a real fairy and gives them the Black Fairy's wand.